-It’s more than a mile and a half from anything other than salt water, in any direction, and there are no roads you can take to get there and there aren’t even any footpaths once you get here.
+It’s more than a mile and a half from anything other than salt water, in any direction, and there are no roads you can take there and there aren’t even any footpaths once you arrive.
 The only way to get here other than a boat is to swim.

 This beautifully lonely beach on the back side of this protected cove on tiny uninhabited island Hope Island in the middle of Narragansett Bay.